New Jersey Dog Bite Injury Attorneys

 Should you or someone you care about be the victim of a dog bite, it is essential to seek medical treatment as soon as possible.
 You should also make a police report so there is documentation of the incident.
 The next step should be to find an excellent lawyer to represent you in the case.
 There can be compensation you are entitled to for your pain, suffering, injuries, and medical care.
 If there is long term nerve damage, that should also be compensated.

-The personal injury attorneys at Brach Eichler Trial Lawyers can help you understand your legal rights if a dog has attacked you.
+The personal injury attorneys at Brach Eichler Injury Lawyers can help you understand your legal rights if a dog has attacked you.
 We will review your case, address all of your concerns, and help you through the entire claims process.

-Brach Eichler Trial Lawyers’s Personal Injury Department is chaired by Edward Cappozzi, Esq.
+Brach Eichler Injury Lawyers’s Personal Injury Department is chaired by Edward Cappozzi, Esq.
 Edward has been certified as a civil trial attorney by the Supreme Court of New Jersey, a certification only given to attorneys who have proven their superior knowledge, skills, and abilities in a courtroom.
 Presently, only 2% of New Jersey’s personal injury attorneys are certified civil trial attorneys.

 Mr. Capozzi has secured at least one – and sometimes as many as three – of the state’s top 20 verdicts or settlements every single year from 2012 until 2018.
 He received the President’s Award from the New Jersey Association for Justice in 2015, and the Personal Injury Hall of Fame Award from the New Jersey Law Journal in 2014.